 We do allow pets in our CABINS ONLY.
 If you do choose to bring a pet, you must notify staff during your booking and there is a one-time, non-refundable $200 pet fee.
 You must clean up after your pet.
 If your pet causes damage to any of the Great Northern property, you will be held responsible for any charges.
 Please be advised that the National Park does not encourage pets.
 There are very few areas inside the Park that also pets.
 We do NOT allow pets in any of our lodge rooms.

-Plan to arrive at the time of your trip, our advertised times are check in times.
+Plan to arrive 30 minutes prior to your trip time, our advertised times are departure in times.
+Check in is at our main office.
 All trips leave from the Great Northern Resort Office located at 12127 US Highway 2 East, West Glacier.
 We are located 1 mile SW of the west entrance to Glacier National Park.
 Look for the red caboose!